icerpc/icerpc-csharp/README.md

 title: Invocation and dispatch pipelines
 ---
 flowchart LR
-    app([application code]) -- request --> interceptor -- request --> connection
-    connection -- response --> interceptor -- response --> app
-    connection -- request --> middleware -- request --> service
+    client -- request --> ip[invocation pipeline] --> connection --> ip -- response --> client
-    service -- response --> middleware -- response --> connection
+    connection --> dp[dispatch pipeline] -- request --> service -- response --> dp --> connection
 ```

 You decide what these pipelines do.
 If you want to log your requests and responses, add the Logger interceptor
-(client side) or the Logger middleware (server side).
-If you want to retry automatically failed requests that can be
+to your invocation pipeline or the Logger middleware to your dispatch pipeline.
+If you want to retry automatically
-retried, add the Retry interceptor to your invocation pipeline.
-IceRPC provides a number of interceptors and middleware
+failed requests that can be retried, add the Retry interceptor to your invocation pipeline.
+IceRPC provides a number
-for compression, deadlines, OpenTelemetry integration, metrics and more.
-You can also easily create and install your own
+of interceptors and middleware for compression, deadlines, logging, metrics, OpenTelemetry integration, and more.
-interceptor or middleware to customize these pipelines.
+You can also easily create and install your own interceptor or middleware to customize these pipelines.

-Since all this functionality is opt-in and not hard-coded in the IceRPC core, you can choose exactly the behavior you
+Since all this functionality is optional and not hard-coded in the IceRPC core, you can choose exactly the behavior you
 want.
 For example, you don't need the Compress interceptor if you're not compressing anything: if you don't install this
 interceptor, there is no compress code at all.
 Less code means simpler logic, fewer dependencies, faster execution and
 fewer bugs.